Currently there are no reasons to doubt the Riemann Hypothesis: The zeta function beyond the realm of computation

-There are \(41\) zeros of the \(\zeta\)-function visible in \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}}.
-RH~implies that (for \(\abs{t} > 3\)) all local maxima of \(Z(t)\) (or \(\xi(\frac12 + it)\)) are positive and all local minima are negative, a condition which is visible in the first two graphs in \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}}.
-The converse is not necessarily true, although that is mistakenly asserted in the official statement of the Riemann Hypothesis Millennium Problem, see \hyperlink{x:biblio:allreal}{[{\xreffont 34}]}.
-So, one cannot trivially deduce from the graph of \(Z(t)\) or \(\log(\abs{Z(t)})\) in \hyperref[x:figure:fig_z5000]{Figure~{\xreffont\ref{x:figure:fig_z5000}}} that RH holds for \(5430 \lt t \lt 5448 \).
+There are \(41\) zeros of the \(\zeta\)-function visible in \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}}.
+RH~and the simplicity of zeros imply that (for \(\abs{t} > 3\)) all local maxima of \(Z(t)\) (or \(\xi(\frac12 + it)\)) are strictly positive and all local minima are strictly negative, because the zeros of the derivative interlace the zeros of the function.
+This is visible in the first two graphs in \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}}.
+The converse is not necessarily true \textemdash{} a failure of RH need not cause a negative maximum or a positive minimum, although that is mistakenly asserted in the official statement of the Riemann Hypothesis Millennium Problem~\hyperlink{millen}{[{\xreffont 23}]}.
+The issue is the distance of a hypothetical non-critical zero from the critical line, see \hyperlink{allreal}{[{\xreffont 48}]}.
+So, one cannot trivially deduce from the graph of \(Z(t)\) or \(\log(\abs{Z(t)})\) in \hyperref[fig_z5000]{Figure~{\xreffont\ref{fig_z5000}}} that RH holds for \(5430 \lt t \lt 5448 \).

 It is possible to verify RH on an interval by a computer calculation, based on two properties of the \(\zeta\)-function.
 One property we have already seen: \(Z(t)\) is real when \(t\) is real, so one can count critical zeros by looking for sign changes.
 The other is that the zeros of the \(\zeta\)-function have a nice counting function with a small and computable error term.
 Let \(N(T)\) be the number of zeros of \(\zeta(s)\) with \(0 \lt \gamma_n \le T\).
-We have \hyperlink{x:biblio:T}{[{\xreffont 83}]}
+We have \hyperlink{T}{[{\xreffont 110}]}, assuming \(T\) is not the imaginary part of a zero of \(\zeta(s)\),

 where